Leafwing-Studios/fop-rules/docs/character-options/powers/weaver.md

 </div>

 You tangle the threads of the Weave around an object or creature, anchoring them to their current place in space and time.
-At the end of each of your turns for the duration of this effect, amke an Expertise attack against them.
+At the end of each of your turns for the duration of this effect, make an Expertise attack against them.
 If you hit, apply two stacks of chilled to them.
 In addition, if you hit, they are immune to falling damage and forced movement until the end of your next turn.

 ## Pattern of Prolonging